DannyAllegrezza/dannyallegrezza.com/src/pages/cars/2006-Lotus-Elise.md

 After a year long search, I found this beautiful 2006 Chili Red Lotus Elise offered for sale by Chequered Flag, a dealership located in Marina Del-Ray, California, who specializes in exotics and classic cars.

-## The purchasing experience

-The driving experience offered is likely the most fun you can have in any automobile!
+In addition to shipping a vehicle, this was the first time I've ever purchased an out of state car.
+Naturally, my car was located at nearly the furthest distance away from the east coast - beautiful Marina Del-Ray, California.

 ## FAQ
-Since owning the Lotus, I've received many different questions about the size of the car, driving experience, etc.
+Since owning the Lotus, I've received many different questions about the size of the car, driving experience, maintenance costs, etc.

 #### Just how small is the Lotus?
+Very small.
 The vehicle itself is shorter and wider than a Mazda Miata.
 Inside is a different story.
-You've got two bucket seats which hold myself (5"9) and my wife (5"2) perfectly.
+You've got two bucket seats, which hold myself (5"9) and my wife (5"2) perfectly, and _thats it_.

 * If you're larger than a 36" waist you may find the seats slightly uncomfortable
+* Neither of the seats recline; both seats are fixed-back bucket seats
 * The passenger seat is completely fixed - it doesn't move at all!

-* Neither of the seats recline; both seats are fixed-back bucket seats
+#### What type of maintenance is required?
+My experience so far has been nothing above ordinary for a car of this type.
+The Toyota engine is very easy to perform standard operations on, such as a oil changes and spark plugs.